A little history of Aulps abbey

 Et voilà!
 An explosion, and then nothing, the beautiful abbey was but a shade of its former self...
-In 1902, the vestige was listed as a Historical monument... and they rediscovered it in the 20th century!
+In 1902, vestiges were listed as a Historical monument... and they rediscovered it in the 20th century!